-Step off the elevator, into the 8th-floor waiting room of the Family Court building in the Bronx, and it will quickly become clear why people writing about this place so frequently use the phrase, “the saddest place on Earth.”
+Step off the elevator, into the 8th-floor waiting room of the Bronx County Family Court, and it will quickly become clear why people who work in this building so frequently use the phrase, “the saddest place on Earth.”
 Here and on the floor below (accessible by that same crowded and mercilessly slow elevator) are where people wait to be heard in cases against parents and guardians accused of neglecting or abusing their children.

 At 10am on a recent Friday morning, about 30 people sat on benches, wearing the taxidermied look of those who expect to wait for a very long time.
-In a corner, a woman rocked a baby back and forth in a stroller.
 Down the hall and behind a closed door, a toddler screamed, "I want mommy, I want mommy."
 Two people dozed.

 Most were still in their places at 11am, and at 1pm when the court broke for lunch.

 When waiting-room occupants are finally called into courtrooms, their family tragedies play out in 30-minute episodes, strangely leached of drama by the florescent lights and the business-as-usual nature of a bureaucracy that deals in crisis every day.
 In one, a father with a criminal court conviction for assaulting his wife waives his right to a Family Court trial.
 Through his lawyer, he says he'll do whatever the court asks in order to be allowed time with his son and daughter.

 Another morning, in Manhattan, two parents surrender rights to their children.
 They've been fighting the case for four years, but now they sign papers that might mean they never see their kids again.